BENEDICT118/Skillharvest/README.md

   ![17287629872923784627571866855552](https://github.com/user-attachments/assets/77bcde79-6d6e-48d7-9cbb-47f1bd0eb04c)
 we click on the new worksheet and then Press ok.
 This will then take us to a new worksheet.
 This new worksheet that has been created is where we start making use of our highlighted data to start creating our own pivot table.
+- By the righthand side of our screen we will see our Field list from which from which will we choose the data we want to make use of.
+Let say for instance we want to see the region with the sum of unit sold.